Andrew-Atwater/TeamF/README.md

 WEEKLY MEETING TIMES:
 1) After class on Tuesdays (4:45-5:45PM) in Ferland Hall.
 2) Saturday afternoons (1:00-2:00PM) at Fogler Library.
-Team members are expected to attend all meetings unless discussed otherwise.
+Team members are expected to attend all meetings unless discussed otherwise, and notes will be kept for each meeting to keep everyone on track in case someone misses a meeting.

 SYNCHRONOUS DEVELOPMENT TIME: This will usually be held on Saturday afternoons after our meeting (2:00-3:00PM) as needed to stay on track with the project.
 If necessary, this could also be held on a weeknight (this would always be discussed in advance).